A Note From Our Snow Reporter

 It’s more important than ever to be analyzing data, avalanche conditions, and weather patterns before choosing to clip in and begin earning your turns.
 As you enter into the ever-changing sport of backcountry skiing, you gain a new title.
 Accept the position, and become your own snow reporter.
-From real-life experience, I promise you it’s quite fun.
+From real-life experience, I promise you, it’s quite fun.
 You’ll learn a lot along the way too.

 If you choose to escape to the mountains, stay humble.
 And regardless, be kind to your friends, neighbors, and local business owners.
 Although Grand Targhee has stopped spinning its lifts, the #TargheeVibe still echos through the mountains and the valley we are blessed to call home.
-Remind yourself and each other why this place is so special, and make the most of this unique time.
+Remind yourself and each other of why this place is so special, and make the most of this unique time.
 It’s our time to shine.

 And remember, if you don’t know, don’t go.

 We’ll be wrapping up the season with a post featuring the best moments of 2019/20.
 Share your favorite memories on social, and tag #targheevibe to be featured!